 DR. CLINTON LEE, PT, DPT

-Clinton has also served as an adjunct instructor professor and teaching assistant for Long Island University's Doctor of Physical Therapy program.
+Clinton enjoys providing individualized, evidence-informed physical therapy care to diverse populations across the lifespan and incorporates strengthening and conditioning principles in his rehabilitation of both competitive athletes and the general population.
+He has served as an adjunct instructor professor and teaching assistant for Long Island University's Doctor of Physical Therapy program.
 He enjoys attending continuing education seminars throughout the year to stay aligned with current practice guidelines and methodologies.

-In his spare time, Clinton enjoys traveling, basketball, reading, running, volleyball, swimming, hiking, biking, strength training and spending time with family.
-He has competed in recreational half marathons, an olympic-distance triathlon, competitive dragon boating regattas and USAPL sanctioned powerlifting competitions.
-He is also very much a dog person and loves spending time with his adopted rescue puppy Gracie.
+In his spare time, Clinton enjoys traveling, basketball, reading, running, swimming, hiking, biking, strength training and spending time with family.
+He a member of the USA Powerlifting association and enjoys competing in both local and national-level powerlifting meets.
+Additionally, he has competed in recreational half marathons, olympic-distance triathlons and competitive dragon boating regattas in the past.
+He is also very much a dog person and loves spending time with his chihuahua Oliver and adopted rescue dog Gracie.